For most people, the phrase 'beach holiday' tends to bring a rather exotic location to mind.

-Usually, it evokes imagery of warm sands, crystal clear waters and probably a scattering of palm trees.
 But for those in the know, the beaches of Britain also prove to be just as idyllic.

-If money’s been a bit tight of late, why not save money on flights abroad and consider some destinations a little closer to home?
-From romantic getaways to activity weekends, there’ll be a beach destination for you.
+If money's been a bit tight of late, why not save money on flights abroad and consider some destinations a little closer to home?

-Here are a few of the most breath-taking in the UK…
+From romantic getaways to activity weekends, there'll be a beach destination for you.
+Here are a few of the most breathtaking in the UK.

 Porthkidney, Cornwall

-In a county known for its beauty – and with three sides of it surrounded by water – it’s rather difficult to pick just one stretch of Cornish coastline.
-However, one of the best has got to be Porthkidney.
+In a county known for its beauty - and with three sides of it surrounded by water - it's rather challenging to pick just one stretch of Cornish coastline.

-With its north facing and gloriously secluded location, this spot is conveniently placed just a few miles from the popular town of St. Ives.
+With its north-facing and gloriously secluded location, this spot is conveniently placed just a few miles from the popular town of St. Ives.

 Putsborough, Devon

-With a similar sort of appeal to its neighbouring county, Devon is renowned for its sweeping, sandy beaches.
-Putsborough – located in North Devon – is undoubtedly one of the best in the entire region.
+Putsborough - located in North Devon - is undoubtedly one of the best in the entire region.

 If you're a keen surfer or a beginner wanting to learn, then the clean seas of Putsborough would be the perfect training ground.